Meiweif/TwitchClipsViewer/README.md

 # 🎬 Twitch Clips Viewer

-A handy Chrome and Edge extension that lets you browse every clip from a chosen Twitch channel on a dedicated page with convenient pagination (up to 100 clips per page), search, and flexible sorting.
+A handy Chrome and Edge extension that lets you browse every clip from a chosen [Twitch.tv](https://twitch.tv) channel on a dedicated page with convenient pagination (up to 100 clips per page), search, and flexible sorting.

 ---

 ## ✨ Features

-* 🚀 **Full load** — fetches every clip on the channel via the Twitch Helix API with automatic pagination handling.
+* 🚀 **Full load** — fetches every clip from the channel via the Twitch Helix API with automatic pagination handling.
 * 📊 **High capacity** — shows up to 100 clips per page for easy browsing.
 * 🧭 **Easy navigation** — intuitive Back and Next buttons to move between pages.
 * 🗂️ **Flexible sorting:**